yaodongyu/TRADES/README.md

 ```

 ## Contact
-Please contact yyu@eecs.berkeley.edu and hongyanz@ttic.edu if you have any question on the codes.
+Please contact yyu@eecs.berkeley.edu and hongyang.zhang@uwaterloo.ca if you have any question on the codes.
 Enjoy!